• Skip to primary navigation

 • In a bowl, add flour, brown sugar, melted butter, and pecans.
 Stir until combined (mixture will be wet and clumpy).
 Sprinkle topping evenly over sweet potato filling.

-• Bake casserole for 35-40 minutes, or until center is set and top is lightly browned.
+• Bake casserole for about 35-40 minutes, or until center is set and top is lightly browned.

 Equipment Recommendations